zinggAI/zingg/README.md

 2. Similarity Model

-The similarity model helps Zingg to predict which record pairs match.
+The similarity model helps Zingg predict which record pairs match.
 Similarity is run only on records within the same block/cluster to scale the problem to larger datasets.
-The similarity model is a classifier which predicts similarity of records which are not exactly same, but could belong together.
+The similarity model is a classifier which predicts similarity between records that are not exactly the same, but could belong together.

 ![Fuzzy matching comparisons](/assets/dataMatching.jpg)